What is the most budget way for shopping and Taobao shipping to Singapore?

 Use normal sea shipping for large furniture and things you can afford to wait.
 Go for Taobao’s official air shipping for small and light items, or if you really need it fast.
 Use Oops/Peeka/Ezbuy Buy-for-Me services if your Chinese is D7-standard, but you’ll need to pay more.
 Don’t use Taobao global direct if you can.

-Did you find our guide useful for your Taobao shopping?
+Did you find our guide useful for your Taobao shipping to Singapore?
 Let us know about your success in the comments below!

 If you’ve encountered any problems, you can head over to our new guide on Taobao tips and FAQs on shopping and shipping.